Uni-Fusion: Universal Continuous Mapping: Introduction

 \section{Introduction}

-For robotics, 3D perception is crucial for robots to perform interaction with the surroundings.
-Operating different types of sensors and perform reconstructions and scene understandings are essential to 3D perception.
-In those tasks, various properties information need to be considered, such as geometry and surface properties.
-However, algorithms have to be accordingly design.
+\IEEEPARstart{I}{n} robotics, 3D perception plays an important role in enabling robots to interact with their surroundings.
+To achieve this, robots must use different types of sensors and employ techniques such as reconstruction and scene understanding.
+These tasks require the processing of various types of information, including geometry and surface properties.
+However, algorithms must be designed specifically to handle these different types of data.

-So in this beginning, we post \textbf{one question}: \textit{Is it possible to address all those information with one universal mapping model?}
+Therefore, at the outset, we pose the \textbf{following question}: \textit{Is it feasible to handle all these information with a single, universal mapping model?}

-Reconstruction, as one of the most blossom topic in field, has been developped for decades.
-During which, batches of works pushed the limits~\cite{o2012gaussian,ghaffari2018gaussian,yuan2018fast,martens2016geometric,lee2019online,wu2021faithful,ivan2022online,curless1996volumetric,izadi2011kinectfusion,dai2017bundlefusion,huang2021di,yuan2022algorithm,sucar2021imap,zhu2022nice}.
-Given a set of points, reconstruction models aim to extract the zero-level surface.
-Those approaches are usually based on occupancy fields and signed distance functions (SDFs).
-Occupancy field are more used in 2D and objective-level shape reconstruction, where Gaussian Process Occupancy Maps (GPOM), Gaussian Process Implicit Surface (GPIS) and Hilbert Maps are invented to produce continuous probabilistic occupancy maps.
+Reconstruction, as one of the most prominent topics in the field, has been developing for decades.
+During this period, numerous works have pushed the limits~\cite{o2012gaussian,kim2013continuous,ghaffari2018gaussian,yuan2018fast,martens2016geometric,lee2019online,wu2021faithful,ivan2022online,curless1996volumetric,izadi2011kinectfusion,dai2017bundlefusion,huang2021di,yuan2022algorithm,sucar2021imap,zhu2022nice}.
+Reconstruction models aim to extract the zero-level surface given a set of points.
+These approaches are typically based on occupancy grids and signed distance functions (SDFs).
+Occupancy grids are primarily used in 2D and object-level shape reconstruction, where Gaussian Process Occupancy Maps (GPOM), Gaussian Process Implicit Surface (GPIS), and Hilbert Maps have been developed to generate continuous probabilistic occupancy maps.

-For scene-level reconstruction, most recent works rely on Signed Distance Fields.
-TSDF-Fusion~\cite{curless1996volumetric}, as the most widely used reconstruction model, paved the way for real-time 3D reconstruction.
-With the fast developemt of RGB-D sensors, such as the Kinect or RealSense series, standard models have been invented~\cite{izadi2011kinectfusion,dai2017bundlefusion}.
-These models utilize discretized Signed Distance Fields (SDFs) and the Marching Cubes algorithm~\cite{lorensen1987marching}.
+For scene-level reconstruction, most recent works rely on SDFs.
+TSDF-Fusion~\cite{curless1996volumetric}, as the most widely used reconstruction model, has facilitated real-time 3D reconstruction.
+With the rapid development of RGB-D sensors, such as the Kinect and RealSense series, standard models have been invented~\cite{izadi2011kinectfusion,dai2017bundlefusion}.
+These models utilize discretized SDFs and the Marching Cubes algorithm~\cite{lorensen1987marching} to generate surface meshes.

-To cope the high demand of memory consumption of such representation, recent techniques relies on Deep Neural Networks for encoding the geometry~\cite{huang2021di,yuan2022algorithm,li2022bnv,zhu2022nice}.